Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/posing/editing.rst

    | Mode:     Pose Mode
    | Panel:    :menuselection:`Tool Shelf --> Tool --> Pose Tools --> Pose: Propagate`
    | Menu:     :menuselection:`Pose --> Propagate`
+   | Hotkey:   :kbd:`Alt-P`

-The Propagate tool starts from the current keyframe and copies the pose of the selected bones over to the following keyframes.
+The Propagate tool copies the pose of the selected bones on the current frame over to the keyframes delimited by the *Termination Mode*.
-It automates the process of copying, pasting.
+It automates the process of copying and pasting.

 ToDo.